 - Industrialization and modernization led to technological expansion and went on to transform society at various levels.

 - Liberalization, Privatisation, and Globalisation (LPG) were inherent in the logic and processes of economic growth and reform in India.

 - Mass Media and Information and Communication Technology (ICT) is a crucial factor in modernization and development in India.
 It has both personal and social consequences.

 - Social Movements caused change in multiple ways in the past as well as in the present.
 They occur due to certain societal conditions and aim at improving it by bringing transformation in the social structure.

 Indian society is the result of a journey from the Indus civilization to today’s globalized world.
-In this journey, it has gone through many transformations under the influence of outside world and reform movements within the society.
+In this journey, it has gone through many transformations under the influence of the outside world and reform movements within the society.
 However, what is unique and appreciable is the fact that it has managed to adopt and accept various features while preserving its past.

 There are many factors out there threatening the unity of the Indian society but India has the strength to overcome communal violence and religious threats.
 The common values of democracy, equality, and justice, as defined in the constitution is a part of the value system of Indian Society.